kkzvlad/uaro-docs/docs/Class-Changes.md

 Longing for Freedom skill now appears in a right tab.
 Wand of Hermode skill no longer ensemble skill type and can be used in solo during WoE time.

 30.04.2023<br>
 Skill Fixes
-Screenshot 2023-04-30 at 21.02.29.png The Back Stab skill has been adjusted and can now be executed from any direction.
+The Back Stab skill has been adjusted and can now be executed from any direction.
 The behaviour of various types of Reflect Skills types has been fixed:
-The amount of damage cannot be greater than the amount of HP the wearer of the skill has.
+ - The amount of damage cannot be greater than the amount of HP the wearer of the skill has.
-Reflect is not transmitted if the character is in the Safety Wall.
+ - Reflect is not transmitted if the character is in the Safety Wall.
-Monster Valkyrie Randgris is back on map.